-What is Value Based Engagement?
+What is Value-Based Engagement?

-Your employer pays you based on value you are adding every day.
+Your employer pays you based on the value you are adding every day.
 It does not matter how fancy your job title is, or how many hours you are putting to work.

 In spare time Senior Managers coach Graduates, Graduates clean kitchen and toilets, CEOs call customers for feedback.
 There all have one common goal.
 That is, to maximise adding value to their organisation.
 That is how they earn extra cash, bonus and promotions.
 In Jupiter, employees do not fall sick too often.
 Why?
 Because, if you are sick, you are not adding value to your organisation.
 Therefore, there is no need for your employer to pay you.
-It is individual responsibility to take personal insurance.
+It is an individual responsibility to take personal insurance.
 Personal insurance covers for any sickness.

 Yes, no one fills any Timesheets!
 Because no pays by time.

-Similarly, if you are a managing team of five people.
-Then, your direct reports, senior management, internal customers, external customers and all other stakeholders will provide your feedback to Value calculator.
+Similarly, if you are managing a team of five people, then, your direct reports, senior management, internal customers, external customers and all other stakeholders will provide your feedback to the Value calculator.

-‘Amazing…’ I thought in mind and waved, “Have a good day Zee!”
+‘Amazing…’ I thought in mind and waved, “Have a good day, Zee!”